bjq6/ECE5725/final_project/README.md

 # Examples:

+Each of these examples build on the previous, so the last example should contain all the features, so copy code from an earlier example into a later one to use that featuer.

 1. rpi_test_project

 This is a simple project using the ARM timer interrupt to flash an LED.
 Note the LED flashing only works on RPI2, for RPI3 change to a different GPIO, on the header